rapidcloudio-docs/rapidcloudio-docs.github.io/_posts/2014-10-29-rapidcloud-io-overview.markdown

 categories: walkthrough
 summary: An overview of rapidcloud.io services and how you can use rapidcloud.io simplify the deployment and management of your application in the cloud.
 ---
-Rapidcloud is a cloud management and continuous delivery service for Java application.
-Our service allows you to provision an instance within your personal account with AWS (Amazon Web Services), Digital Ocean or Rackspace.
+Rapidcloud.io is a cloud management and continuous delivery service for Java web applications.
+Our service works by provisioning and managing server instances within your personal account with AWS (Amazon Web Services), Digital Ocean or Rackspace.

 Once provisioned you can